Academic

 countriesAdmission criteria are set by the university

-This applies to 11 countries: Czech Republic, Estonia, Finland, Iceland, Ireland, Italy, Luxembourg, Norway, Poland, Slovakia, United Kingdom
+This applies to 9 countries: Estonia, Finland, Iceland, Ireland, Italy, Luxembourg, Poland, Slovakia, United Kingdom

 countriesAdmission criteria are co-regulated by an external authority and universities

-This applies to 10 countries: Brandenburg, Cyprus, Hesse, Latvia, The Netherlands, North Rhine-Westphalia, Portugal, Spain, Sweden, Turkey
+This applies to 12 countries: Brandenburg, Croatia, Denmark, Hesse, Latvia, The Netherlands, North Rhine-Westphalia, Norway, Portugal, Serbia, Spain, Sweden

 8